-When I heard about Urban Airship moving into the Vestas building yesterday, I couldn't help but note the irony.
-Urban Airship, of course, is the wunderkind startup leading the Portland mobile app boom, landing millions in venture capital and hiring 30 people in under three months.
+Urban Airship is moving into the Vestas building in the Pearl District.
+Urban Airship, of course, is the wunderkind startup leading the Portland mobile app boom.
+The company has raised millions in venture capital and hired 30 people in the past three months.

 BY OB STAFF

 Join us to celebrate and network with Oregon’s best green workplaces!

 BY JEFF DELKIN | OP-ED CONTRIBUTOR

 As a local business owner, I believe it’s important to build our economy on a platform of conservation values.

 Thursday, March 26, 2015

 Male tech workers speak out on the industry's gender troubles.